 Gluten-free Apple Cider Doughnuts (Donuts!), perfect for Fall! more

-However you get your hands on apple cider, though, just Get Some.
-All you need is 6 fl. oz. (just 3/4 cup) to make these baked Apple Cider Doughnuts.
-You can make them with plain/regular all-purpose gluten-free flour, like Better Batter, and they’ll still be lovely.
+For a whole batch of these baked Apple Cider Donuts, you only need 6 fluid ounces of cider.
+You can make the donuts with plain/regular all-purpose gluten-free flour, like Better Batter, and they’ll still be lovely.
 But gluten-free cake flour is a simple mix of all-purpose flour and cornstarch (if you can’t have corn, try substituting tapioca starch), and gives these doughnuts just the right amount of lightness.

 Plus, using more starch makes the dough easier to pipe or squeeze into the wells of your doughnut pan.
 I find it easiest to use a restaurant-style squeeze bottle (they sell them at all restaurant supply stores and even at most kitchen supply stores) with the top cut off to widen the opening.
 This batter is really too thin for a pastry bag.
 Anyway, a squeeze bottle also comes in very handy for gluten-free pancakes.